nd1012/ObjectValidation/src/ObjectValidation CountryValidator/README.md

 properties are required to have a value.

-**NOTE**: Because the validation attribute needs to access the validated object properties, it's required to work with valid vlaidation contexts, which contain the validated object instance.
+**NOTE**: Because the validation attribute needs to access the validated object properties, it's required to work with valid validation contexts, which contain the validated object instance.

 ## Dictionary and list key/value validation